LorenzMu/udocoin/README.md

 Follow the instructions in the terminal and the server will be running on [localhost:5000](http://localhost:5000).

+Go to [localhost:5000/miner](http://localhost:5000/miner) to check information about your server and the blockchain.

 ## Udocoin Wallet

 To create and send transactions, the wallet app should be used.
 Alternatively, you can use the file "post_to_localohost.py" to create a transaction and post it to your locally hosted blockchain.
-You can download the APK-File [here](https://drive.google.com/file/d/1l7hMnSQz90Zy7ar2AirQYWBE_J9Nww9o/view?usp=drive_link) and install it on your android device with an android version of at least 7.1.1.
+You can download the APK-File [here](https://drive.google.com/file/d/1RBWDwRG7Wh2-fMB4cK8w0fA7ZUQAFamD/view?usp=drive_link) and install it on your android device with an android version of at least 7.1.1.
 It is recommended to use a USB-cable to transfer the app to the mobile device.

 The app was developed and tested on